dtaht/blog-cerowrt/content/post/flaws_in_flent.md

-What I regard these as most useful for is disproving to statistics minors that guassian statistics measures anything useful when it comes to network behavior.I care an awful lot about everything above the 95th percentile, for example, and most stats majors just chop that off before even starting an analysis.
+What I regard these as most useful for is disproving to statistics minors that guassian statistics measures anything useful when it comes to network behavior.
+I care an awful lot about everything above the 95th percentile, for example, and most stats majors just chop that off before even starting an analysis.